-Hope House has a variety of fundraisers every year that you can volunteer for or attend:
+Hope House has a variety of fundraisers and projects every year that you can volunteer for or attend:

 • Grub Grab – participate by ordering meals at local restaurants where we receive a percentage of the proceeds (fliers will be posted for this fundraiser)

 • Brat Fry at local events